Santroller/Santroller/index.md

   - Pi Pico **Recommended**
     - Some features such as USB inputs and peripheral are Pi Pico only
     - The Pico also has a much more robust programming method, so there is less that can go wrong when programming
+  - Some arduinos **not recommended**
+    - note that you need to downgrade to the [last version of santroller that properly supports these devices](https://github.com/Santroller/Santroller/releases/tag/v10.1.188), and many features are not present in this older build.
     - Arduino Pro Micro (3.3v)
     - Arduino Pro Micro (5v)
     - Arduino Leonardo
     - Arduino Micro
     - Arduino Uno R1/2/3
     - Arduino Mega
 - Support for inputs from various input sources
   - Wii extensions (such as wii guitars, classic controllers or drum kits)
   - PS2 controllers